Meghan McCain Delivers Tearful Eulogy at John McCain's Funeral and Takes Dig at Donald Trump

 "He was a great man," Meghan, 33, said about her father at the service at the Washington National Cathedral.
 "We gather here to mourn the passing of American greatness, the real thing, not cheap rhetoric from men who will never come near the sacrifice he gave so willingly, nor the opportunistic appropriation of those who live lives of comfort and privilege while he suffered and served."

-Trump, who received five deferments that got him out of serving in the military, had famously mocked McCain's military service, while the senator has criticized him over many of his policies and once accused him of galvanizing a "very extreme element within our Republican Party."
+Trump, who received five deferments that got him out of serving in the military, had famously mocked McCain's military service, while the senator has criticized him over many of his policies and once accused him of galvanizing the "extreme element within our Republican Party."

 Trump did not attend McCain's funeral on Saturday morning, which he spent tweeting about unrelated topics.
 His daughter Ivanka Trump and her husband Jared Kushner made an appearance.
 Former Presidents Barack Obama, George W. Bush, Bill Clinton also attended the service.